How to Play Scrabble Slam

 Apparently, that's what you're supposed to say when the game begins.
 We're fine with "Go!" ourselves.
 Regardless, once the word is given, the game begins.

-There are no turns in Scrabble Slam: the objective is to lay down your letters and form valid words as quickly as you can.
+There are no turns in Scrabble Slam: the objective is to lay down your letters and make valid words as quickly as you can.
 Players must call out the word they're playing before playing it.
 Players can also put up the classic T sign to call a timeout and to challenge a word.

 Unlike Scrabble, there are no penalties for a false challenge.
 But, obviously, excessive time-outing is a gaming faux pas.
 As mentioned above, the first person to play their whole hand wins.